DrMemCS/drmem/drivers/drmem-drv-weather-wu/README.md

 - `interval` is the number of minutes between each update.
 If a personal key isn't specified, the interval can't be less than 10 minutes.
 If this parameter isn't provided, 10 minutes is used.
-- `units` can be either "metric" or "imperial" and determines how the device data is scaled (i.e. Celsius or Fahrenheit, etc.)
+- `units` can be either "Metric" or "English" and determines how the device data is scaled (i.e. Celsius or Fahrenheit, etc.)

 ## Devices